 The Patricia Theatre serves as the cultural hub of Townsite, with a restoration that maintains the original experience of movie-goers paired with a state-of-the-art digital and sound system.
 Spectacular live events can still be attended here, too!

-For more information visit Historic Townsite online.
+For more information on Historic Townsite visit Powell River Historical Museum online.